Partial Wasserstein Covering: Experiments

 \section{Experiments}

-In our experiments, we considered a scenario, in which we wished to select some data in the application dataset $\Dapp$ for the \pwc problem (i.e., $\Dapp = \Dcand$).
-This is because our motivation is to resolve the mismatch between two datasets as discussed in the introduction.
-We implemented the solvers for the \pwc problem as follows.
+In our experiments, we considered a scenario in which we wished to select some data in the application dataset $\mathcal D_\text{app}$ for the PWC problem (i.e., $\mathcal D_\text{app} = \mathcal D_\text{cand}$).
 For \texttt{PW-*-LP} and \texttt{PW-sensitivity-Ctrans}, we used IBM ILOG CPLEX 20.01~\cite{studio2013cplex} for the dual simplex algorithm, where the sensitivity analysis for LP is also available.
-For \texttt{PW-*-ent}, we computed the entropic regularized version of partial Wasserstein divergence using PyTorch~\cite{pytorch} on a GPU.
+For \texttt{PW-*-ent}, we computed the entropic regularized version of the partial Wasserstein divergence using PyTorch~\cite{pytorch} on a GPU.
 We computed the sensitivity using automatic differentiation.
-We set the coefficient for entropy regularization $\epsilon = 0.01$ and terminated the Sinkhorn iterations when the divergence did not change by at least $\max_{i,j} \mathbf C_{ij} \times 10^{-12}$ compared to the previous step or the number of the iterations reached 50,000.
+We set the coefficient for entropy regularization $\epsilon = 0.01$ and terminated the Sinkhorn iterations when the divergence did not change by at least $\max_{i,j} C_{ij} \times 10^{-12}$ compared with the previous step, or the number of iterations reached 50,000.
 All experiments were conducted with an Intel\textregistered ~Xeon\textregistered~Gold 6142 CPU and an NVIDIA\textregistered~TITAN RTX\texttrademark~GPU.
-For baselines, we implemented the following two simple algorithms called \texttt{random} and \texttt{farthest}.
-For the \texttt{random} setting, we randomly selected data from $\Dapp\setminus S$ and iteratively add them to $S$.
-The \texttt{farthest} setting iteratively selects the datum in $\Dapp\setminus S$ having the farthest neighbor in $\Ddev \cup S$.